Timinator2000/Algorithm_X/04 - your turn/02 - 9x9 sudoku.md

             possible values = cell value

         for each value in possible values
-            add a possible action for placing this value in this cell
+            add an action for placing this value in this cell
 ```

 Algorithm X will immediately select the actions associated with pre-filled cells because they are the only actions that cover the requirements values be placed in those cells.